Structural Characterisations of (n-1,n)-Trees: Introduction

+Beineke and Pippert \cite{beineke1969number} introduced the notion of $n$-trees as the first higher-dimensional generalisation of graph-theoretic trees.
+In the special case of dimension two, Beineke and Pippert~\cite{beineke1969characterizations} showed that several of the characterisations above admit natural analogues.

-Later, Dewdney~\cite{dewdney1974higher} introduced the notion of an $(m,n)$-tree, where $n \geq 1$ and $0 \leq m \leq n-1$, as a further generalisation of trees to higher dimensions within pure $n$-simplicial complexes.
-Dewdney aimed to generalise the fundamental properties of trees to higher-dimensional settings.
-One of the main results presented in his paper is stated below.
+Subsequently, Dewdney~\cite{dewdney1974higher} introduced the notion of an $(m,n)$-tree, where $n \ge 1$ and $0 \le m \le n-1$, as a generalisation of trees to pure $n$-simplicial complexes.
+While this framework successfully extends the enumerative characterisations given in \ref{1GraphProperty2}, it does not recover the structural characterisations given in \ref{1GraphProperty3}, \ref{1GraphProperty4} and \ref{1GraphProperty5}.

+In this work, we address this structural gap for the case of $(n-1,n)$-trees.
+We first examine Dewdney’s notions of $(m,n)$-paths, and show that direct analogues of \ref{1GraphProperty5} fail under these definitions by constructing explicit counterexamples.
+Motivated by this, we introduce restricted $(m,n)$-path sequences, obtained by imposing additional conditions on Dewdney’s paths to eliminate redundancies.
+Using these restricted paths, we recover an analogue of \ref{1GraphProperty5}.

+We then consider the analogue of \ref{1GraphProperty4}.
+We show that defining acyclicity via the absence of $(m,n)$-circuits is insufficient, and we introduce a refined notion of cyclicity based on a subcomplex of circuits, called Dewdney cycles, which captures the correct higher-dimensional obstruction to $(n-1,n)$-trees.

+Although Dewdney~\cite{dewdney1974higher} generalised the classical structural property \ref{1GraphProperty2} to higher dimensions, this higher-dimensional generalisation leaves certain structural aspects unresolved.
+To make this precise, we recall his theorem below.